 March 13, 2008

-Pioneering for its time, Art21 premieres its first digital short film series, Exclusive, with a film on Art in the Twenty-First Century Season 4 artist, Mark Bradford.
-Since its inception, nearly 250 short films have been released as part of the ongoing series.
+Pioneering for its time, Art21 premieres its first digital short film series, Exclusive (since rebranded as Extended Play), with a film featuring artist Mark Bradford.
+Since its inception, over 250 short films have been released as part of the ongoing series.
 Each film provides an in-depth look at significant artworks and exhibitions from the artist’s unmediated perspective.
 Stories are told both through newly shot footage and previously unseen moments preserved in Art21’s archive of footage.

 June 16, 2008

-Art in the Twenty-First Century Season 4 wins a Peabody Award.
+Season 4 of the Art in the Twenty-First Century television series receives a Peabody Award.

 July 15, 2009